Foundation: The Coherence Principle

 No truly isolated system has been observed.
 Interdependence is not assumed—it is measured.

-The attempt to resolve this friction externally—through control, suppression, or avoidance—does not remove the misalignment.
+Trying to resolve that friction externally — through control, suppression, or avoidance — doesn't remove the misalignment.
 It redistributes it.
-The signal persists until the underlying structure is addressed.
+The signal persists until the underlying structure gets addressed.

-Recognizing coherence at this level shifts the focus from managing outcomes to examining structure.
-The question becomes not “How do we correct this result?” but “What assumption about separation produced it?”
+Recognizing this at the structural level shifts the question.
+Not "how do we correct this result?" but "what assumption about separation produced it?"

-The principle is formally expressed through a recurring sequence observable across domains: Division, Expression, Cost, and Integration.
-Systems differentiate, fully express that differentiation, incur the cost of treating it as absolute, and either integrate the information gained or continue accumulating instability.
+That logic is formally expressed through a recurring sequence: Division, Expression, Cost, Integration.
+Systems differentiate, fully express that differentiation, incur the cost of treating it as absolute, and either integrate what they've learned or keep accumulating instability instead.

 Why This Matters